BrennonSullivan/projet1/README.md

 **[Deployed Application](BrennonSullivan.github.io/projet1)**

+<h3>Sometimes it is nessesary to open <a href='https://cors-anywhere.herokuapp.com/corsdemo'>this site</a> and click the button first to prevent any CORS errors</h3>
+this unlocks the demo we are using for one of the featurs on our site

 For this project we chose [Foundation](https://get.foundation/) as our CSS of choice.

 The application is an interactive search query for book title that returns to the user results pertaining the book (and applicable movie version) from three different server-side APIs: